 RESEARCH: Various research exercises are undertaken into policy related issues.
 In 2019 a major research report was released which examined the economic impact of the junior mining sector in South Africa, as well as an opinion survey on challenges facing the sector.
-Snap surveys are also conducted with our members, an example being the impact that COVID-19 had on junior mining companies.
-In 2022 the JEMD commissioned a legal consultant to provide a strategic overview of the Artisanal and Small-Scale Mining Policy Framework, released by the DMRE in 2022.
+Snap surveys are also conducted with our members, an example being the impact that COVID-19 had on junior mining companies.In 2022 the JEMD commissioned a consultant to provide a strategic overview of the Artisanal and Small-Scale Mining Policy Framework, released by the DMRE in 2022.
+In 2024 research was conducted into regulatory challenges associated with exploration right applications.